Kuang Hua VI-class missile boat: In-service history

 All 31 KH-6 missile boats are part of the Hai Chiao (Sea Dragon) PGMG Guided Missile Boat/Craft Group (海蛟大隊), which has 5 missile boat squadrons, with 1st, 2nd and 5th squadrons having all the KH-6 missile boats, while the 3rd and 4th squadron still had 20 Hai Ou missile boats remaining in service.
 By 2013, all Hai Ou missile boats were decommissioned.

 The 5th Missile Boat Squadron, officially commissioned and serving at Tsoying naval base in southern Taiwan with 11 KH-6 missile boats on May 18, 2010, consisted of FABG 60 (prototype), 61-71.
 The 1st Missile Boat Squadron, officially commissioned and serving at Suao naval base in northern Taiwan with 10 KH-6 missile boats on April 7, 2011, consisted of FABG 72-82.
 The 2nd Missile Boat Squadron, officially commissioned and serving at Tsoying naval base in southern Taiwan with 10 KH-6 missile boats on December 2, 2011, consisted of FABG 83-93.

 The only prototype of the Kuang Hwa VI, FACG-60, lost power and ended up hard aground upon concrete tetrapods forming the breakwater of an outer seawall.
 The navy was able to salvage and repair the damage.
 FACG-60 was refurbished as new after recovery.

+On September 1, 2025, FACG-60 was retired in Kaohsiung.